commercionetwork/commercio-sdk.dart/doc/README.md

 # Commercio.network SDK (Dart) Documentation

-Inside the following page you will learn how to perform all the Commercio.network transactions  by using the Commercio.network SDK.
+Inside the following page you will learn how to perform all the Commercio.network transactions by using the `commercio-sdk.dart`.

 :::tip Disclaimer
-This documentation is valid for the `v2.1.2` sdk version
+This documentation is valid for the `v2.2.0` sdk version
 :::

 ## Installation